pratikroy107/quantum-image-encryption-decryption/README.md

 ### 🔹 Step 1: Quantum Image Generation

-- The grayscale image is converted into a quantum-inspired representation.
+- The classsical image is converted into a quantum-inspired representation.
 - Uses NEQR-like structure to map pixel intensity and position into qubit-like states.

 ---